Jabberwockey/homepage-skriptorium/content/de/home/skriptorium.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Das Aldradacher Skriptorium stellt sich vor" subtitle = "Mehr als nur der Almanach"
+title = "Willkommen beim Aldradacher Skriptorium" subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.